tannyo/lang-auto-redirect.js/README.md

       "zhcn": {supported: true}
     }

 Or include the languages you support with link elements that have a hreflang attribute for each language.
+It is good practice to include hreflang links on your pages.
+It helps search engines give language specific content for search.

     <link rel="alternate" href="/how.html" hreflang="en-us">
     <link rel="alternate" href="/esmx/how.html" hreflang="es-mx">